Vann06/command-line-clue/game/notebook.md

 Clue 13: New information suggests returning to the shops

+------ Recap of the places -----
 Clue 14: Found The Carpenter at /houses/mansion/garden

+Clue 15: Found The Chef at /houses/mansion/garden/greenhouse

 Location of the crime is still unknown - the room must have been empty when it happened...